devashen07/unity-webar/README.md

 ## Comments and Challenges

 - Going about this task, I first started exploring which platforms and toolkits would be suitable to accomplish this task.
+I have not worked specifically within the WebAR space besides the odd tutorials I use to do a couple of years ago but realized things have really changed.
 After some research, I could not find a free toolkit to use that allows multiple image tracking within one session.
 The best option would of been to use Aframe with libraries such as AR.js.
 However, given my limited knowledge of these toolkits and the time constraint, I didn't feel it would properly demonstrate my technical ability and of course me having to learn a new toolkit from scratch would have been time consuming.
-- As such, I eventually chose Unity with a combination WebXR Export.
-However, came to realize that the **free open source toolkits** that can be used within Unity for WebXR are either not well supported or are outdated.
+- As such, I eventually chose Unity.
+However, came to realize that the **free open source toolkits** that can be used within Unity are either not well supported or are outdated.
 I tried wrapping AR.js into Unity as well to no luck.
+I eventually settled on WebXR which has lost a lot of support within the Unity environment.

 ## Methodology